Ros1n/Personal_Website_Rosin/README.md

 # Personal_Website_Rosin(v1.0)

 This is a personal website based on HTML + CSS + JS, runs on Azure server wtih Azure App services.
-You can visit it by entering URL: http://pwpwebapp.azurewebsites.net(Thanks for Microsoft and Azure to let me used a free domain name!).
+You can visit it by entering URL: http://pwpwebapp.azurewebsites.net (Thanks for Microsoft and Azure to let me used a free domain name!).
 The main goal for this website is to create a blog for recording my lastest learning, and reinventing wheels to test my knowledge.

 ## Reference
 *The most useful framework that helps me a lot is Layui.
 It provides basic layout and sidebar for me to fill the content.
 You are welcome to visit their website: http://www.layui.com/.